Wall Colors for Dark Wood Floors — 13 Pairings Designers Choose to Make Them Look Modern

 (Image credit: Jake Curtis © Future)

-This one's a bit of a wild card – but a pop of color in the form of brighter oranges, blues or pinks can work surprisingly well with dark wood flooring, thanks to the juxtaposition they create.
-Of course, it means your flooring takes more of a supporting role in the scheme – but these color pairings can make for a space that has plenty of depth and interest.
+This one's a bit of a wild card — but a pop of color in the form of brighter oranges, blues, or pinks can make for great wall colors for dark wood floors, thanks to the juxtaposition they create.
+Of course, it means your flooring takes more of a supporting role in the scheme — but these color pairings can make for a space that has plenty of depth and interest.

-‘I love the contrast of dark floors with bright preppy colors like fuchsia, coral and cobalt,’ says Ashley Macuga, the New Orleans-based principal interior designer at Collected Interiors.
-‘There is something striking about the deep saturation of colors playing off one another – the floor acting as a canvas for the other colors to shine a little brighter.’
+"I love the contrast of dark floors with bright preppy colors like fuchsia, coral, and cobalt," says Ashley Macuga, the New Orleans-based principal interior designer at Collected Interiors.
+"Something is striking about the deep saturation of colors playing off one another — the floor acting as a canvas for the other colors to shine a little brighter."

 Living room with dark wood flooring, beige rug and sofa, greige walls and red side table